-1. 2.
-3. Application for planning permission (including householder application) Application for planning permission in principle Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission; and/or modification, variation or removal of a planning condition) Application for approval of matters specified in conditions X Rea sons for seeking review 1.
+1 Notice of R eview Nat ture of application 1.
+Application for planning permission (including householder application) Х 2.
+Application for planning permission in principle Further application (including development that has not yet commenced and where a ti has been imposed; renewal of planning permission; and/or modification, variation or re a planning condition) 4.
+Application for approval of matters specified in conditions Rea asons for seeking review 1.
 2. 3.
-Refusal of application by appointed officer Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer x Rev iew procedure The Local Review Body will decide on the procedure to be used to determine your review and may at any time during the review process require that further information or representations be made to enable them to determine the review.
-Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject of the review case. hand ase indicate what procedure (or combination of procedures) you think is most appropriate for dling of your review.
-You may tick more than one box if you wish the review to be conducted bination of procedures.
+Refusal of application by appointed officer Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer X Rev view procedure time to c e Local Review Body will decide on the procedure to be used to determine your review as eduring the review process require that further information or representations be made to determine the review.
+Further information may be required by one or a combination sh as: written submissions; the holding of one or more hearing sessions and/or inspect of the review case. to enable of proced them dures, han ase indicate what procedure (or combination of procedures) you think is most approalling of your review.
+You may tick more than one box if you wish the review to be combination of procedures.
 1. Further written submissions 2.
-One or more hearing sessions X 3.
-Site inspection 4 Assessment of review documents only, with no further procedure belo ou have marked box 1 or 2, please explain here which of the matters (as set out in your stated w) you believe ought to be subject of that procedure, and why you consider further submissions ring are necessary: I dont' the I have do asked for a meeting with the planning department to discuss alternatives but have only received the reasons for refusal. hink that the changesdue to the pandemic havge been taken into consideration, for example both my wife and I have been working from home for long periods. liscussed the plans with my neighbours and have not had any negative comments. e the 2 storey extension on the South elevation is the main factor for refusal as it has been suggested by Planning that a one storey extension would be more acceptable ll explain further on my argument for this to be accepted.
-Site inspection In th e event that the Local Review Body decides to inspect the review site, in your opinion: Yes No 1.
+One or more hearing sessions Х 3.
+4 Site inspection Assessment of review documents only, with no further procedure belo ou have marked box 1 or 2, please explain here which of the matters (as set out in yow) you believe ought to be subject of that procedure, and why you consider further subtring are necessary: I dont' I have I believ asked for a meeting with the planning department to discuss alternatives but have only received the reasons for refusal.
+I think that the changesdue to the pandemic havge been taken into consideration, for example both my wife and I have been working from home for long periods. discussed the plans with my neighbours and have not had any negative comments.
+We the 2 storey extension on the South elevation is the main factor for refusal as it has been suggested by Planning that a one storey extension would be more accountly account to the planning that a one storey extension would be more accountly account to the planning that a one storey extension would be more accountly account to the planning that a one storey extension would be more accountly account to the planning that a one storey extension would be more accountly account to the planning that a one storey extension would be more accountly account to the planning that a one storey extension would be more accountly accountly account to the planning that a one storey extension would be more accountly account to the planning that a one storey extension would be more accountly accountly account to the planning that a one storey extension would be more accountly account to the planning that a one storey extension would be more accountly accountly account to the planning that a one storey extension would be more accountly accountly accountly account to the planning that a one storey extension would be more accountly accou eptable Site e inspection In th he event that the Local Review Body decides to inspect the review site, in your opinion: Vaa N.a 1.
 Can the site be viewed entirely from public land?
-2 Is it possible for the site to be accessed safely, and without barriers to entry?
+Yes No

 If there are reasons why you think the Local Review Body would be unable to undertake an unaccompanied site inspection, please explain here: